SenseNet/docs.sensenet.com/content/api-docs/content-management/02-update.md

 # Modifying a field of an entity

-First let's change the index of a workspace to 142:
+First let's change the color of a car to "Rosso Corsa":

 <tab category="content-management" article="update" example="updatePatch" />

 # Modifying multiple fields at once

-The following example shows you how you can change a folder's name and index fields at once:
+The following example shows you how you can change a cars's model and color fields at once:

 <tab category="content-management" article="update" example="updateMultipleFields" />

 # Update the value of a date field

-In the next example you can see how you can update the start date of an event:
+In the next example you can see how you can update the starting date of car:

 <tab category="content-management" article="update" example="updateDate" />

 # Update a choice field

 Updating choice fields is a tricky one.
-Let's see how you can change an event's `EventType` field to choose multiple options:
+Let's see how you can change a cars's `Style` field to choose an option:

 <tab category="content-management" article="update" example="updateChoice" />